adobromilskiy/homepage/README.md

 # homepage

-One more homepage!
-Contact information in a simple design.
+Source code of my homepage: contact information in a simple design.

-Use command `make srv` to launch server locally.
+Use command `make srv` to run server locally.